Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Experiments

 \subsubsection{Base Performance}

-From \autoref{fig: base_performance}\, we see the base performance, namely the performances on the clean (unperturbed) test data, of the three configurations considered in this work: CNN trained on MNIST, FC-ReLU trained MNIST, and Resnet18 trained CIFAR10 respectively.
-We can observe that the classifier's performance changes when we increase the number of network parameters.
-None of the performance on the test data worsens as would have been expected from the classical theory of overfitting for largely parameterized models.
-Instead, the error rates continue to decrease for over-parameterized networks supporting the generalizability claims.
-This is a well-known result, but it serves to us as baseline.
+From \autoref{fig: base_performance}\, we see the base performance, namely the performances on the clean (unperturbed) test data, of the three configurations considered in this work: CNN trained on MNIST, MLP trained on MNIST, and Resnet18 trained on CIFAR10, respectively.
+We can observe that: \begin{itemize} \item The classifier's performance changes when we increase the number of network parameters; \item None of the performance on the test data worsens as would have been expected from the classical theory of overfitting for largely parameterized models.
+Instead, the error rates continue to decrease for over-parameterized networks, supporting the generalizability claims. \end{itemize} These are well-known results, but they serve to us as a baseline.
 It's worth noting that the focus of the work is not on acquiring the best possible classification performance on the base model but instead how the robustness of the model varies as we increase the size of the model.